nayoung9/PAPipe/README.md

 If your machine supports a graphic user interface, you can directly go into the "web" directory and open the "index.html" file without downloading the "web" directory into your personal computer.

+Check out more details about the generated HTML pages here.

 ---